 Duration: Approximately 7 hours (with 4 to 5 hours of kayaking).

-Ages: This is a full day paddle and is suitable for children over 10 years of age when accompanied by an adult.
+Ages: This is a full day paddle and you will need to be able to paddle at a relaxed pace for between four to five hours.
+On this tour we can cater for children over 12 years of age when accompanied by an adult.

-Departure Point: Tasmanian Travel and Information Centre, 20 Davey Street, Hobart
+Departure Point: Tasmanian Travel & Information Centre, Cnr Elizabeth and Davey Streets, Hobart

 Includes: Return transport from Hobart, lunch, refreshments, our passionate and experienced local guides, stable double sea kayaks, all kayaking equipment, warm all-weather protection gear.